Key Points

 The calculation of Gamma is based on two quantities:

-HR was analyzing operator data on hours spent studying for a job related test versus how well they did.
-Their hypothesis was that more studying should lead to better test results.
-A simple 2×2 contingency tables was setup as below:
+HR was analyzing operator data on hours spent studying for a job-related test versus how well they did.
+They hypothesized that more studying should lead to better test results.
+A simple 2×2 contingency table was set as below:

 The cells for MINIMAL time/Bad scores and EXTENSIVE time/ Good scores support their hypothesis that studying and test results have an association and are concordant.
 The other two cells are the reverse of what would be expected.